Louisiana DOHSA Attorneys

 The Dangers of Maritime Work

 The Occupational Safety and Health Administration is the regulative organization in charge of setting standards of practice, gathering evidence from, and enforcing violations of rules pertaining to the safety of workplaces in every industry in the United States.
 In their findings, OSHA has concluded that maritime workers have double the likelihood of experiencing and injury or death in an accident than even the construction industry.
 This would make maritime work one of the most perilous types of work in our country today.

-Employees on offshore sites or vessels face many life-threatening dangers, which include:
+Employees on offshore sites face dangers including: